For this new interview, I’m really happy to welcome this week Duane Tharp, VP Strategic Sales & Services at Stoplight.io.

 Organizations can create compelling on-boarding experiences for API consumers by pulling together multiple OAS definitions into a single experience with context.
 Each Stoplight “API Hub” can target multiple audiences or document different use cases.
 Each Hub, and the remote resource it references (like OAS files) can be versioned and worked on independently.
 This supports the microservice based architectures we are seeing today in our customers.

 DT: Auto-generate and auto-update the contract testing of your API.
 Developers are being asked to test more.
 With Stoplight, developers can quickly create and automate contract tests, leveraging their OAS files, without having to learn a new language and platform.
 This ensures that the specification and underlying service are in sync.

 DT: Push button mocking, leveraging your OAS files, that contract tests your API while it is being developed.
 Simple and fast.

 SC: You combine all those products into a single platform?

-A: Stoplight’s API Next Platform uses the models for automation in each of the other aspects of the solution – documentation, mocking, and testing, making users more productive.
-Further, the platform was designed to allow 3rd parties to extend the product with plugins for new capability which insulates the users from point products and vendor lock in.
+A: Stoplight’s API Next Platform uses the models for automation in each of the other aspects of the solution– documentation, mocking and testing, making users more productive.
+Further, the platform was designed to allow third parties to extend the product with plugins for new capability which insulates the users from point products and vendor lock in.

 SC: Which channels do you sell your product through?
 Online, via sales teams, via partners?